jemmadm/code-katas/README.md

 ## Tips for planning a kata
 * Explain every step of setup, don't assume people will always know what to do
 * Ensure you’ve done a test run of the setup of any code that needs to be checked out in Windows, OSX, Eclipse and IntelliJ
-* Make sure that the code compiles and the tests run after checking out without having to do any fiddling with things like JUnit and Hamcrest dependencies.
+* Make sure that the code compiles and the tests run after checking out without having to do any fiddling with things like JUnit and AssertJ dependencies.
 * Prepare early
 * You really don't need to have the answers—people should discover their own learnings
 * Explain the goals of the kata.
 For example, better understanding of the Open/Closed Principle